mdinger/rfcs/0000-add-try-catch-blocks.md

 Most modern languages implement an exception system, which is a practical mechanism to the developper, but at the same time very likely to compromise safety, and is not acceptable in Rust's standards.

-However reproducing try/catch blocks constructs could be feasible, based on the current `std::Result<T, E>` paradigm.
+The main concept here would be to reproduce try/catch blocks constructs without any exception approach, based on the current `std::Result<T, E>` paradigm.
 It would provide lots of benefits in practice, and could be done with some compiler magic.

 # Motivation